priyaagrawal29/ClimateWins-Weather-Predictions/README.md

 - Time: For performing time-related functions.
 - Scikeras: For using Sklearn with Keras/Tensorflow.
 - Math: For giving access to standard mathematical constants and functions.
-- Bayes_opt: For running Bayesian optimization.
+- Bayes_opt: For running Bayesian Optimization.
 - PIL: For image processing and manipulation.
 ## Techniques
 The following techniques were used in this project: